kimmat/lif-herb-tool/README.md

 ## Installation

 * Place the files in the directory mod/lif-herb-tool/ under the game root directory.
-* Write the following command in the console after the game starts exec("mod//lif-herb-tool/init.cs");
+* Add the following line in the file script/client/init.cs.
+It should be tha last line in the function "loadAllGuiProperty()" (around line 454). exec("mod/lif-herb-tool/init.cs");

 ## Usage